DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-09-01-releasing-the-first-slice-of-the-register-of-training-providers.md

 This set of features focused on the foundations: who can access the system, how we manage users, and how provider records are created, changed and found.

+## Delivery principles and practices

+We followed two core delivery principles throughout this work:

+- Release early, release often - we aimed to ship a working product as early as possible, then improve it through frequent, incremental releases

+- Test with real users - we prioritised building something users could interact with, rather than reviewing static designs or documentation

+To support these principles, we used the following delivery practices:

+- Minimum Viable Product (MVP) - we focused only on essential features to demonstrate the service could function end-to-end

+- Thin vertical slices - we released a small but complete workflow, rather than building isolated components

+- Working software over documentation - our goal was to learn from interaction, not description

+These practices helped us avoid over-investing in unproven assumptions and instead build confidence through working code and real feedback.

 ## Why we released early

 We wanted to test the value of the register with real users and stakeholders as early as possible.
 Releasing a small, working slice gives us several advantages, including: